jfleong/minimal-mistakes/_posts/2016-08-29-getting-started.md

 > *Impostor syndrome can be defined as a collection of feelings of inadequacy that persist even in face of information that indicates that the opposite is true.
 It is experienced internally as chronic self-doubt, and feelings of intellectual fraudulence. -([reference](https://counseling.caltech.edu/general/InfoandResources/Impostor))*

 More specifically the feeling that the content that I generate would not be "smart" enough for the interwebz.
-Even while writing this post I have erased entire paragraphs multiple times as my mind keeps thinking that what I'm writing is garbage.
+I need to learn to trust myself, be confident with all the decisions I make, and stop second guessing everything I do.
+For example even while writing this post I have erased entire paragraphs multiple times as my mind keeps thinking that what I'm writing is garbage.
 It's something that I am constantly working on and hopefully this blog will help me get over that gnarly, unproductive disease.

 # What will is this blog and why should you read it?